networknt/light-doc/content/tool/consul/cluster-install.md

 sudo systemctl start consul
 ```

 These servers will connect to the bootstrapped server, completing the cluster.
 At this point, we have a cluster of three servers, two of which are operating normally, and one of which is in bootstrap mode, meaning that it can make executive decisions without consulting the other servers.
 This is not what we want.
 We want each of the servers on equal footing.
-Now that the cluster is created, we can shutdown the bootstrapped consul instance and then re-enter the cluster as a normal server.
+Now that the cluster is created, we can shut down the bootstrapped consul instance and then re-enter the cluster as a regular server.

 To do this, hit CTRL-C in the bootstrapped server's terminal:

-Now, exit back into your root session and start the consul service like you did with the rest of the servers:
+Now, exit back into your root session and start the consul service as you did with the rest of the servers:

 ```
 sudo systemctl start consul